smaranjitghose/DeepHoli/README.md

 For the optimization, we take care of a smoothening and fitting component:
 ![](https://github.com/smaranjitghose/DeepHoli/blob/master/images/smoothning_1.png)

-## Enough of literature🥱🥱 ..Show me the code 🏗!
+## Enough of literature🥱🥱 ..Show me the work 🏗!

 #### Requirements:
 1. python must be installed